OpenFogStack/tinyFaaS/README.md

 ### Writing Functions

-This tinyFaaS prototype only supports functions written for NodeJS 10.
+This tinyFaaS prototype only supports functions written for NodeJS 10, Python 3.9, and binary functions.

+#### NodeJS 10

 Your function must be supplied as a Node module with the name `fn` that exports a single function that takes the `req` and `res` parameters for request and response, respectively.
 `res` supports the `send()` function that has one parameter, a string that is passed to the client as-is.

-To get started with functions, use the example "Sieve of Erasthostenes" function in `./examples/sieve-of-erasthostenes`.
+To get started with functions, use the example _sieve of Erasthostenes_ function in [`./tests/fns/sieve-of-erasthostenes`](./tests/fns/sieve-of-erasthostenes).

+#### Python 3.9

+Your function must be supplied as a file named `fn.py` that exposes a method `fn` that is invoked for every function invocation.
+This method must accept a string as an input (that can also be `None`) and must provide a string as a return value.
+You may also provide a `requirements.txt` file from which dependencies will be installed alongside your function.
+Any other data you provide will be available.

+To get started with this type of function, use the example `echo` function in [`./tests/fns/echo`](./tests/fns/echo).

+#### Binary

+Your function must be provided as a `fn.sh` shell script that is invoked for every function call.
+This shell script may also call other binaries as needed.
+Input data is provided from `stdin`.
+Output responses should be provided on `stdout`.

+To get started with this type of function, use the example `echo-binary` function in [`./tests/fns/echo-binary`](./tests/fns/echo-binary).

 ### Calling Functions

-tinyFaaS supports different application layer protocols at its Reverse Proxy.
+tinyFaaS supports different application layer protocols at its reverse proxy.
 Different protocols are useful for different use-cases: CoAP for lightweight communication, e.g., for IoT devices; HTTP to support traditional web applications; GRPC for inter-process communication.

 #### CoAP